miklevin/MikeLev.in/_posts/2024-12-03-david-mayer-donald-trump-censorship.md

 ---
 title: David Mayer Vs. Donald Trump (ChatGPT & Google AI ChatBot LLM Censorship)
 permalink: /futureproof/david-mayer-vs-donald-trump/
 description: This article presents a firsthand encounter with censorship in a large language model.
 Through a series of seemingly straightforward questions, a pattern of suppression emerges, raising concerns about transparency and bias in AI systems.
 This exploration delves into the potential consequences of such censorship, touching upon issues of trust, freedom of information, and the future of knowledge in an AI-driven world.
-Join us as we navigate this unsettling landscape and confront the challenges of ensuring fairness and accountability in artificial intelligence.
 layout: post
 sort_order: 1
 ---